lmmx/tsutil-py/README.md

 - Uses Tree-sitter for parsing
 - Syntax highlighting for parse trees
 - Lists all node IDs and their corresponding names for a language
+- Query the program's Concrete Syntax Tree (CST) using S-expressions

 ## Requirements